-Use the Web UI to verify the versions of the upgraded firmware modules.
-You could also use an SNMP GET to the MIB II sysDescr OID.
+Use the display interface or the Web user interface to verify the versions of the upgraded firmware modules.
+You can also use an SNMP GET to the MIB II sysDescr OID.
 In the command line interface, use the about command.